 Step 3 – Apple Shape Details

 In this case the light source is located towards the top left of the picture and slightly behind the apple.
+This means that the darker area will be on it’s right side.

 You can also add a drop shadow to make it appear that the apple is actually sitting on a surface.